Welcome to the School of Environmental Sciences

 I am a Reader in Physical Geography, and I teach topics around water – particularly lakes – and the flow of materials through the landscape.
 This encompasses landscape evolution since the last ice age, nutrient pollution from farming and residential waste leading to eutrophication, and heavy metal contamination associated with mining and motor vehicles.
 I’m a strong proponent of student centred learning, and specialise in laboratory and field teaching.
 As Programme Director for BSc I work with other programme directors and our Student Experience Team to support your learning experience, to keep you informed about decisions you need to make, liaising with you via the Staff-Student Liaison Committee, and working to update the curriculum each year.
 I look forward to seeing you!

-Dr Andy Davies, Programme Director for Human Geography
+Prof Peter North, Programme Director for Human Geography

-Dr Tom Moore, Programme Director for Planning
+Dr Tatiana Moreira de Souza, Programme Director for Planning

 Department of Earth, Ocean and Ecological Sciences

-I am a Senior Lecturer in Earth Science and the programme director for Geology and Geology with Physical Geography (GPG) at Liverpool.
+I am a Senior Lecturer in Earth Science and the programme director for Geology, Geology with Physical Geography (GPG) and Geophysics at Liverpool.
 My research activities focus on understanding how sedimentary layers record information about past landscapes, covering topics such flow dynamics, delta and river system dynamics and natural carbon sequestration.
 I teach a number of laboratory-based and field-based courses within the Geology and GPG programmes including GeoEnergy, Current Issues, Geodynamics of the Mediterranean and Applied Geology and Geohazards of the Canary Islands.
 I will oversee the running of the Geology and GPG programmes and ensure that your experience is fun, stimulating and challenging.
 Along with all other academic staff I will help you navigate through your degree and help you acquire the key skills for your chosen career path.

 Prof Jonathan Sharples, Programme Director for Ocean Sciences and Climate Science